Champions of Best Practice

 Best practice is where manufacturers can guarantee their entire system, otherwise we enter into another Grenfell situation where we are cherry picking and approving parts of a system.
 Third-party certifiers must be certifying the entire system.
 The more elements of install a manufacturer leaves to other parties to create a perfect install the more they are de-risked.
 Which then begs the question, who will be the one to pay the price when these buildings are deemed unsafe?

-Ultimately, the industry must not cut corners as there is no place for second best in our built environment.
+Ultimately, the industry must not cut corners as there is no place for second best in our built environment with industry best practice at risk.
 Our buildings must be robust and resilient and this starts with the correct specification of materials.
 At Keyfix we do not believe that the target for product development should be the minimum allowable standard, as this does not allow for any “on-site tolerances“.
 If a system is designed to achieve the minimum allowable standard and then encounters conditions on-site that further challenge its performance it can easily drop below the minimum required standard, resulting in a return to the “gap” between what has been designed and what has been built, which has dominated the headlines for the last few years.
 Our unique range of external cavity wall solutions provide architects, contractors and specifiers with full assurance that the entire system has been designed and tested to achieve the highest industry standards.
 A system designed to the minimum standards does not consider the impact of on-site conditions and human factors when being installed, which can result in a system which is not as robust as it is intended and required to be. ”